Sandy Spring, Maryland: History

+Founded in 1822, Sharp Street Church was the first African-American congregation in Montgomery County.
+The Quaker church prohibited its members from owning slaves in the 1770s, and Sandy Spring was home to many Quakers.
+The local Quakers freed their enslaved people, and they donated land and money to build and support the Sharp Street Church.
+Sharp Street Church was named after Sharp Street Church in Baltimore, often considered the mother church of Black Methodism in the United States.
+When Sandy Spring's Sharp Street Church started the first school for Black children in the county around 1864, Quaker teachers from the nearby Friends School served as its teachers.
+The original log cabin structure was replaced by a frame building in 1886.
+The church burned in 1920, and it was replaced by a new structure in 1923.

 In the late 19th century the community started a local school called the Sherwood Academy.
 This school was turned over to the Government of Montgomery County in 1906 to become Sherwood High School, the county's third public high school.
 A Quaker school, Sandy Spring Friends School, was established in 1961.
 In 1967 a Quaker retirement community, Friends House, was founded next to the school.

 The Sandy Spring Library opened behind the Sandy Spring Store in 1842.
 The Farmer's Club of Sandy Spring was established in 1844 to discuss preferable methods of farming.

 A 1901 Department of Labor study documented hundreds of residents who trace their lineage 125 years to free black families.

-Benjamin Hallowell

-Benjamin Hallowell (1799–1887) was a prominent Quaker in 19th century Sandy Spring.
-An educator, he taught at Fair Hill in Olney, then taught in Virginia.
-He lived at Rockland in Olney.
-His farm is now the Hallowell housing development.
-He briefly served as the first president of the Maryland Agricultural College (later to become the University of Maryland.)
-He was integral in forming the Sandy Spring Farmer's Club and the Mutual Fire Insurance Company.

-Dr. Bird

-Dr Jacob Wheeler Bird was born in Anne Arundel County in 1885.
-He attended St. John's College in Annapolis, and he earned his medical degree from the University of Maryland, Baltimore in 1907.

-In 1909, Dr. Bird moved to Sandy Spring to set up his medical practice on the road now named for him, Dr. Bird Road.
-He also established the first hospital located in Montgomery County, now called Montgomery General Hospital.

-During his fifty-year medical career, Dr. Bird made house calls to his patients, at first in a horse-drawn buggy and later an automobile.
-He founded Montgomery General Hospital in February 1920.

-Dr. Bird and his wife died in an automobile accident in Alabama on October 25, 1959.